 HIPAA’s Security Rule divides its protections into three “safeguard” categories: technical, administrative and physical.
-This post outlines how both UserLock and FileAudit help meet different security requirements of the HIPAA technical safeguards and better protects patient data.
+HIPAA technical safeguards are the foundation of HIPAA compliance, and in this post you’ll learn how both UserLock and FileAudit help meet different security requirements and better protect patient data.

-HIPAA Security Rule requires organizations to comply with the Technical Safeguards standards but provides the flexibility for organizations to determine which technical security measure will be implemented.
+The Technical Safeguards of HIPAA’s Security Rule are requirements for compliance, but they provide the flexibility for organizations to determine which technical security measures to implement.
 This is a decision that must be based on what is reasonable and appropriate for their specific organizations.

 The following are the technical standards and implementation specifications that IS Decisions solutions can help address.